-Then $D^2=D$, that is, $D$ is 2-closed.
-A direct calculation shows that $D$ has two isolated singularities at the intersection points of the $2$-section $F_0$ and two fibers over the points $(S,T)=(1,0), (0,1)$.
+A direct calculation shows that $D$ has two isolated singularities at the intersection points of the $2$-section $F_0$ and the two fibers over the points $(S,T)=(1,0), (0,1)$.
 As in the previous case, we blow up the two rational double points and the points of isolated singularities of $D$ successively, and finally get a vector field $D$, denoted by the same symbol, without isolated singularities.
 The configuration of curves is given in Figure \ref{E7-1}.

-Here we use the same symbols $F_0$, $E_1$, $E_2$, $E_3$ for their proper transforms, and the suffix $i$ of the other exceptional curve $E_i$ corresponds to the order of successive blowing-ups.
+Here we use the same symbols $F_0$, $E_1$, $E_2$, $E_3$ for the curves and their proper transforms, and the suffixes $i$ of the other exceptional curves $E_i$ correspond to the order of successive blow-ups.
 The thick lines are integral curves.
-We denote by $Y$ the surface obtained by successive blowing-ups.
+We denote by $Y$ the surface obtained by successive blow-ups.
 By direct calculations, we have the following lemmas.

 \begin{lemma} The integral curves with respect to $D$ in Figure {\rm \ref{E7-1}} are $F_0, E_1, E_2, E_6, E_7$, $E_8, E_9, E_{11}$ $($thick lines$)$.

 {\rm (ii)} $(D) =-(F_0+E_1+E_2+2E_3+2E_6+2E_7+2E_8+2E_9+2E_{10}+3E_{11}+4E_{12}+4E_{13}+2E_{14})$. \end{lemma}